 Ponemon Institute Fellows

 Ed Adams is a software executive with successful leadership experience in various-sized organizations that serve the IT security and quality assurance industries.
-As CEO, Mr. Adams applies his security and business skills, as well as his pervasive industry experience in the software quality space, to direct application security experts to help organizations understand the risks in their software systems and develop programs to mitigate those risks.
+As President of Security Innovation, Mr. Adams applies his security and business skills, as well as his pervasive industry experience in the software quality space, to direct software security experts to help organizations understand the risks in their systems and develop programs to mitigate those risks.
 The company has delivered high-quality risk solutions to the most recognizable companies in the world including Microsoft, IBM, Fedex, ING, Nationwide and HP.
+Prior to Security Innovation, Mr. Adams held executive management positions at Ipswitch, Lionbridge, Rational Software, and MathSoft.
+He also spent several years working for the US Army and Foster-Miller (now QinetiQ).

-Mr. Adams founded the Application Security Industry Consortium, Inc. (AppSIC), a non-profit association of industry analysts, enterprise technologists, and security leaders established to define cross-industry application security metrics and best practices.
+Mr. Adams is on the Board of Directors for the National Association of Information Security Groups (NAISG) and the International Secure Software Engineering Council (ISSECO.)
+In 2004, Mr. Adams founded the Application Security Industry Consortium, Inc. (AppSIC), a non-profit association of industry analysts, enterprise technologists, and security leaders established to define cross-industry application security metrics and best practices.
 The non-profit eventually morphed into SAFECode at which point Mr. Adams got more engaged with other industry initiatives, including OWASP.
-Mr. Adams is on the board of the National Association of Information Security Groups (NAISG) as well as the Massachusetts North Shore Technology Council (NSTC).

 James J. Allen, CIPP